-But it was those nasty words that got me thinking- ‘why do people act like this?’
-I hate to break it to everyone; this is not new nor do I ever see the hatred shown to fellow Americans stopping during election years.
+But those nasty words on social media got me thinking- ‘Why do people behave this way?’
+I hate to break it to everyone; this is not new, nor do I ever see the hatred shown to fellow Americans stopping during election years.
 It is almost an inalienable right!

 “The danger of parties in the State, with particular reference to the founding of them on geographical discriminations…is seen in its greatest rankness, and is truly their worst enemy.’

 In the election of Washington’s successor, we saw the first time parties spewing hatred at the other candidate.
 In addition to using Jefferson’s time in France against him, the Federalists also dug deep into Jefferson’s closet, rumoring that he got his slave, Sally, pregnant.
 In response, Adams’ political opponents said his loyalties belonged to England and that he was just trying to restore the monarchy by making himself king.
 Only 3 electoral votes separated Adams from his opponent, but he found himself working right alongside Jefferson.